-The calculations of the cardiac output.
-Contrast enhanced ultrasound using gas-filled micro bubble contrast media can be used to improve velocity or other flow-related medical measurements; however, "Doppler" has become synonymous with "velocity measurement" in medical imaging.
+And calculation of the cardiac output, contrast enhanced ultrasound using gasfilled micro bubble contrast media can be used to improve velocity or other flowrelated medical measurements; however, "Doppler" has become synonymous with "velocity measurement" in medical imaging.

 But in many cases it is not the frequency shift (Doppler shift) of the received signal that is measured, but the phase shift (when the received signal arrives), velocity measurements of blood flow is also used in other fields of medical ultrasonography, such as obstetric ultrasonography and neurology.

-2.11.5 Doppler Effect Used In Flow measurement
+2.16 Flow measurement

-Instruments such as the laser Doppler velocimeter (LDV) and Acoustic Doppler Velocimeter (ADV) have been developed to measure velocities in a fluid flow.
-The LDV and ADV emit a light or acoustic beam, and measure the Doppler shift in wavelengths of reflections from particles moving with the flow.
+Instruments such as the laser Doppler velocimeter (LDV) and acoustic Doppler Velocimeter (ADV) have been developed to measure velocities in a fluid flow, the LDV and ADV emit a light or acoustic beam, and measure the Doppler shift in wavelengths of reflections from particles moving with the flow.

 This technique allows non-intrusive flow measurements, at high precision and high frequency.

-2.12 Relativistic Doppler Effect
+2.17 Relativistic Doppler Effect

-In physics, the relativistic Doppler effect is change in the observed frequency of light due to the relative motion of source and observer when taking into account the Special Theory of Relativity.
-In general, the change in frequency measured by a stationary observer of a wave emitted by a moving source can be obtained by:
+In physics, the relativistic Doppler Effect is change in the observed frequency of light due to the relative motion of source and observer when taking into account the Special Theory of Relativity.

+In general, the change in frequency measured by a stationary observer of a wave emitted by a moving source is given by:

-$$f_0 = \frac{f_s}{(1 - \beta \cos \theta)\gamma} \tag{2.15}$$ where f_0 denotes the frequency observed, and f_s the frequency of source.
+$$f_0 = \frac{f_s}{(1 - \beta \cos \theta)\gamma}$$

+fo = frequency observed

+fs = frequency of source

-Frequency of source equal to velocity in the line of sight $(v{parallel})$ divided by the speed of light (c). γ denotes Lorenz factor due to the total velocity of the object (not just in the line of sight)
+= velocity in the line of sight $(\mathcal{U} \parallel)$ divided by the speed of light (c)

+γ = Lorenz factor due to the total velocity of the object (not just in the line of sight)

-For the classical Doppler effect arrangement when the observer and the source are receding from each other and there is no perpendicular movement, the equation reduces to:
+For the classical Doppler Effect arrangement when the observer and the source are receding from each other and there is no perpendicular movement, the equation reduces to:

-$$f_0 = f_s \sqrt{\frac{1+\alpha}{1-\alpha}} \tag{2.16}$$
+$$f_o = f_s \cdot \sqrt{\frac{1 + \frac{v}{c}}{1 - \frac{v}{c}}}$$ v = relative velocity, positive when object and observer are moving away c = speed of light